dkalenov/trading-bots-and-strategies/tradingview_screener/trading_bot/README.md

 Testing.
 After a week of work, the deposit decreased by 8 percent.

 Optimising the strategy trying to find the best symbols to trade.
 With a right stop/take coefficient can get positive results

+In a flat the trade can drag on for a long time or only catch stops all the time.